 When you're at your local coffee shop, check out the nutrition information before you order.
-Some coffee drinks are more like dessert and can have hundreds of calories.
+Some coffee drinks can have hundreds of calories.

 Occasional indulgence is fine.
 But remember that when it comes to weight loss, all calories count — even calories in liquid form.